jadeglaze/spock/README.md

 - [ ] Add instructions to setup and run the app here in README
 - [ ] Use uploadthing.com for images if I need any
 - [ ] Fix inconsistent tab width in code (ideally autoformat)
-- [ ] Bug: Active conversation is not selected in the left nav.
 - [ ] Bug: missing handling of reject from WolframAlpha calls?
 - [ ] Bug: chat seems to just go off into la-la land and stop responding sometimes.
 - [ ] Bug: First message to chat disappears and gets used as a URL param for some reason.